Howard Schnellenberger: Personal life

 Schnellenberger married Beverlee Donnelly of Saint-Jean-sur-Richelieu, Quebec, in May 1959; they had three sons.
 Their oldest son Stephen was diagnosed as an infant with a rare form of endocrine cancer but lived a normal childhood and became an insurance broker in Florida; however, during a 2003 surgery, his heart stopped and he suffered brain damage that left him in a semi-comatose state.
 The Schnellenbergers cared for him at their home until his death on March 9, 2008.

 Schnellenberger and his wife lived in Ocean Ridge, Florida.
 The home was described as "like a museum" in a 2017 profile for The New York Times due to displayed items from such notable figures as George H. W. Bush, Burt Reynolds, and Joe Namath.

 Schnellenberger was known for his gravelly baritone voice and was known for smoking a trademark pipe, but he gave it up after he found out his son was diagnosed with cancer.
 During his time at Miami and Louisville, Schnellenberger was known for wearing a distinctive suede jacket and a conservative striped tie, echoing the dress of his mentors such as Bear Bryant, though he more often wore golf shirts as coach of FAU.
 He was also famous for his colorful press conference quips, so much so that the Louisville Eccentric Observer ran a feature called "SchnellSpeak of the Week".

 Schnellenberger played the referee in the football game scene in the Robert Altman-directed 1970 war film M*A*S*H. He said of his cinematic experience, "That was hard work.
 I was there for two weeks.
 We had to wear football cleats eight hours a day."

 After his retirement, Schnellenberger was retained by Florida Atlantic University (FAU) and named the first ever "Ambassador at large" his main responsibility was to help drive fundraising efforts for the athletic department.
 When the University of Miami and FAU met in 2013, the former coach was lauded as honorary captain for both teams.

 Death and legacy

-Schnellenberger died on March 27, 2021, in Boca Raton, Florida, eleven days following his 87th birthday.
+Schnellenberger died on March 27, 2021, in Boca Raton, Florida, at the age of 87.

 In 2023, Louisville and Miami jointly announced that the schools would compete for the new Schnellenberger Trophy for future rivalry matchups.
 The Louisville Sports Commission unveiled the trophy, which is a bronzed pair of Schnellenberger's famous cowboy boots.